 3.8.5 Rounding to Determine Compliance.
 The required number of significant digits, per the Applicable Rating Standard, shall be used for calculations.
 The result of the FHR shall be rounded to the nearest whole number using traditional rounding to determine compliance and the measured draw pattern.
-The results of the Maximum GPM test shall be rounded to one decimal place using traditional rounding to determine compliance and the measured draw pattern.
+The results of the Maximum GPM test shall be rounded to one decimal place using traditional rounding to determine compliance and the measured to two determine compliance and the measured draw pattern.
 The result of the UEF test shall be rounded to two decimal places using traditional rounding to determine compliance.

-When determining compliance using the results of more than two samples, the mean of the applicable test results shall be determined before rounding.
+When determining compliance using the results of two or more samples, the mean of the applicable test results shall be determined before rounding.